G. L. Peiris

 Gamini Lakshman Peiris (Sinhala: ගාමීණි ලක්ෂ්මණ් පීරිස්, Tamil: காமினி லக்ஷ்மன் பீரிஸ்) (born 13 August 1946) is a Sri Lankan politician and academic.
 He was the Cabinet Minister of External Affairs and is a member of the Parliament of Sri Lanka from the National List.
 He was also the State Minister of Defense on 18 April 2022, serving until 11 July 2022.
 He has served as the Minister of Education, Minister of Justice in previous Sri Lankan Governments.
 He belongs to the Sri Lanka Podujana Peramuna, serving as its chairperson.

+GL Peiris was interviewed and featured in a documentary titled Neelan: Unsilenced released in July 2025 which discusses the constitutional reform proposals he co-authored during his time as Constitutional Affairs Minister under the Kumaratunga government.

 Early life and education

 Peiris was born to Glanville Peiris, a diplomat who was the former Director-General of External Affairs and Ceylon's Ambassador to West Germany and Myanmar, and Lakshmi Chandrika Peiris.
 His uncle was Bernard Peiris, the former Cabinet Secretary.
 Educated at Sri Sumangala College, Panadura and S. Thomas' College, Mt Lavinia, he entered the Department of Law of the Faculty of Arts of the University of Ceylon, Colombo and won the Mudliyar Edmond Peiris award.
 He won a Rhodes Scholarship to read for a PhD at University College, Oxford, and graduated in 1971.
 He also gained a second PhD from the University of Colombo in 1974.